anywhichway/nano-hcx/README.md

 app.listen(port, () => console.log(`HCX example app listening at http://localhost:${port}`));
 ```

-Per the API description, scripts can be scoped to their containg element and executed as show in `./examples/script.html`
+Per the API description, scripts can be scoped to their containing element and executed as shown in `./examples/script.html`

 ```html
 <html>